 The Importance of World Ventures

 World Ventures are important.
-Traveling around the world will have a lasting impacts.
+Traveling around to some of the most beautiful places in the world will have a lasting impacts.

 You will grow as a person, and you it will change your view of the world forever.

 Although, I feel I should warn you World Ventures are addictive and if not careful can take over your life.

 My first trip two week trip to Ireland completely altered the direction of my life in unexpected ways.